GovTechSG/CFT-Docs/getting-started/glossary.md

 A REST API is an API that conforms to the design principles of the REST, or representational state transfer architectural style.

 ## Sandbox
-CFT sandbox environment is a secure environment to try out CFT APIs.
-The sandbox supports file transfers in the internet zone between systems.
+The CFT sandbox is a secure test environment for you to try out CFT APIs for file transfers between systems in the internet zone.

-## SG Tech Stack (SGTS)
+## Singapore Government Tech Stack (SGTS)
 SGTS consists of a series of common applications and platforms built by the Government that helps agencies build compliant applications easily.

 ## Amazon S3